Ford 7.3L Injectors Stage 2 160cc 100% SINGLE Shot AA Performance Injectors - Requires Chip

 Limited Lifetime Warranty requires an oil change at time of injector installation.
 Warranty Card must be filled out entirely (includes serial number of injectors and part number of new oil filter) and returned within thirty (30) days with injector cores and proof of purchase to qualify.
 This warranty is only in effect for the original purchaser and original vehicle listed on registration.
 No transfers of ownership or vehicles allowed!

-CORE RETURN / SHIPPING NOTE: $25.00 UPS Ground Shipping +$5.00 Core Return Shipping Label, located in blister pack on outside the box, to be used for return of your used cores.
+CORE RETURN / Ret, in 4 Weeks or Core Deposit is Void / SHIPPING NOTE: $30.00 UPS Ground Shipping +$5.00 Core Return Shipping Label, located in blister pack on outside the box, to be used for return of your used cores.
 Heavy Duty double-box and packaging can be used for return of injector cores.
 Flat Ship Rate and Return Label applies only to Lower 48 States, those outside the Lower 48 States will be contacted regarding addtional shipping costs before injectors ship.
 Return Label and Return Costs Not Included for locations outside the Lower 48 States.

 ADDITIONAL PART OPTIONS ORDERED WILL INCUR ADDITIONAL SHIPPING COSTS

 Injectors which have run alternative fuels (veggie oil, etc.), been burned in a fire, or disassembled, will not be accepted as cores.
 See Core Info Below for other conditons.